 We are now coming to the end of year two of the three-year term of this Council.
-I wish to thank Councill members for their continued support and collaboration in advancing Qalipu on behalf of our members.
+I wish to thank Councill members for their continued support and collaboration in advancing Oalipu on behalf of our members.
 Progress and successes have been achieved in many areas during the past year.
-A major accomplishment certification with the has been First Nations Financial Management Board.
-This certification involved a significant effort by staff and Council to enable Qalipu to become the Qalipu First Nation, in conjunction fourth First Nation Band in Atlantic with its consultant, has been en-Canada to achieve this Certification with the First Nations Strategic Plan.
-Discussions were con-Financial Management Board will en- ducted with Council, staff and memsure that Qalipu has the financial bers through community engageindependence needed to grow as a ment sessions.
-This plan, which has Nation.
+A accomplishment has been major certification with the First Nations Financial Management Board.
+This certification involved a significant effort by staff and Council to enable Qalipu to become the fourth First Nation Band Qalipu First Nation, in conjunction with in Atlantic Canada to achieve this its consultant, has been engaged in distinction.
+Certification with the First developing an updated Strategic Plan.
+Nations Financial Management Board Discussions were conducted with will ensure that Oalipu has the finan- Council, staff and members through cial independence needed to grow as a community engagement sessions.
+This Nation.

-First Nations Financial Management Board certification was an integral step in the path towards ten- year grant funding which was introduced This past summer saw the cancellain 2019.
-The funding agreement tion of many significant cultural marks a from our previous annual allocation lantic Canada and throughout Canaof funds.
-The new ten-year funding da.
-Our staff at Qalipu compensated In the coming year, we expect to see arrangement allows Qalipu to tailor for the loss of in-person gatherings significant initiatives come to fruiits own programs, carry money for- by using a virtual approach made tion.
-Qalipu members will experience ward from year to year and focus on possible through a vision for the future that is driven share cultural initiatives.
-Staff, com- ment by our Council as we endeavor by people and communities.
-In con- munity members and junction with the ten-year grant organizations collaborated to share people and our Nation.
-Let's commit funding arrangement, Qalipu is de- cultural information and teachings to to working together in peace, harveloping a Comprehensive Communi- our broader membership. ty Plan.
+First Nations Financial Management Board certification was an integral step in the path towards ten- year grant funding which was introduced in 2019.
+This past summer saw the cancellation The funding agreement marks a of many significant cultural events here significant departure from our previous in Newfoundland, in Atlantic Canada annual allocation of funds.
+The new and throughout Canada.
+Our staff at ten-year funding arrangement allows Qalipu compensated for the loss of in-Qalipu to tailor its own programs, carry person gatherings by using a virtual In the coming year, we expect to see money forward from year to year and approach made possible through significant initiatives come to fruition. focus on a vision for the future that is technology to share cultural initiatives.
+Qalipu members will experience a high driven by people and communities.
+In Staff, community conjunction with the ten-year grant community organizations collaborated Council as we endeavor to create a funding arrangement, Qalipu is devel- to share cultural information and better tomorrow for our people and oping a Comprehensive Community teachings to our broader membership.
+Plan.